lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 I have used TBS with success in big phylogenies and recommend its usage for large datasets; those of several hundreds of sequences.
 TBS values of shallow nodes typically represent those of FBS, and TBS values of deep nodes typically read as if they are shallow nodes.
 In the _Azolla_ lab we found that TBS assigns more meaningful support values to deep nodes.
-The method is however not wide spread in the field, and its usage should be clearly stated for correct interpretation of phylogny support values.
+The method is however not wide spread in the field, and its usage should be clearly stated for correct interpretation of phylogeny support values.

 Both FBS and TBS are slow methods for they require to redo a full phylogenetic inference $b$ times.
 Modern phylogeny inference tools often have faster parametric methods that calculate support.